DFU mode is the last step on the iPhone, iPod touch, and iPad troubleshooting ladder.

 - Turn Off your iPhone, iPod touch, or iPad if it isn't already.

-- Press and hold down the On/Off button on the right side (iPhone 6 or later) or top (all other iPhones, iPods, and iPads) for 3 seconds.
+- Press and hold down the On/Off button on the right side (iPhone 6 or later) or top (all other iPhones, iPods, and iPads) of the device for 3 seconds.

-- Swipe the slide to power off confirmation slider to the right.
+- Swipe the slide to power off slider to the right.

-- Press and hold down the On/Off button on the right side (iPhone 6 or later) or top (all other iPhones, iPods, and iPads) of you iPhone for 3 seconds.
+- Press and hold down the On/Off button on the right side (iPhone 6 or later) or top (all other iPhones, iPods, and iPads) of your device for 3 seconds.

-- Press and hold down the Home button on the front of your iPhone, iPod touch, or iPad while still holding down the On/Off button.
+- Press and hold down the Home button on the front of your device while still holding down the On/Off button.

 - Keep holding both buttons down for 10 seconds.
 (If you see the Apple logo, you've held them too long and will need to start again.)

 - Let go of the On/Off Button but keep holding the Home button for about 5 seconds.
-(If you see the "Plus into iTunes" screen then you held it too long and will need to start again.)
+(If you see the "Plug into iTunes" screen, then you've held it too long and will need to start again.)

 - If the screen stays black, that's it!
 Your iPhone, iPod touch, or iPad should now be in DFU mode.

-At this point iTunes will show you an alert saying it's detected your iPhone, iPod touch, or iPad and it needs to be restored.
+At this point, iTunes should show you an alert saying it's detected your iPhone, iPod touch, or iPad, and will allow it to be restored.

-Reminder: If you see any logos on your device, you may be in Recovery Mode, but you're not in DFU mode.
+Reminder: If you see any logos on your device, you might be in Recovery Mode, but you're not in DFU mode.
 If Recovery Mode works, great.
 If not, try for DFU Mode again.